zeekus/bash/README.md

 This is my bash stuff.

 Most of it is just for fun.
-Some of it can are tools for work.
+Some of it are tools for work.

 enjoy :clown_face: